-- a.
+a.
 Justification for sole source procurement.
 A sole source procurement shall be avoided unless clearly necessary and justifiable.
-The director or designee may exempt the purchase of a good or service of general use from competitive selection processes when the purchase qualifies as a sole source procurement as a result of the following circumstances: - (1) One vendor is the only one qualified or eligible or is quite obviously the most qualified or eligible to provide the good or service; or - (2) The procurement is of such a specialized nature or related to a specific geographic location that only a single source, by virtue of experience, expertise, proximity, or ownership of intellectual property rights, could most satisfactorily provide the good or service; or - (3) Applicable law requires, provides for, or permits use of a sole source procurement; or - (4) The federal government or other provider of funds for the goods and services being purchased (other than the state of Iowa) has imposed clear and specific restrictions on the use of the funds in a way that restricts the procurement to only one vendor; or - (5) The procurement is an information technology device or service that is systems software or an upgrade, or compatibility is the overriding consideration, or the procurement would prevent voidance or termination of a warranty, or the procurement would prevent default under a contract or other obligation; or - (6) Other circumstances for services exist as outlined in rule 11-118.7(8A). - b.
+The director or designee may exempt the purchase of a good or service of general use from competitive selection processes when the purchase qualifies as a sole source procurement as a result of the following circumstances:

+(1) One vendor is the only one qualified or eligible or is quite obviously the most qualified or eligible to provide the good or service; or

+(2) The procurement is of such a specialized nature or related to a specific geographic location that only a single source, by virtue of experience, expertise, proximity, or ownership of intellectual property rights, could most satisfactorily provide the good or service; or

+(3) Applicable law requires, provides for, or permits use of a sole source procurement; or

+(4) The federal government or other provider of funds for the goods and services being purchased (other than the state of Iowa) has imposed clear and specific restrictions on the use of the funds in a way that restricts the procurement to only one vendor; or b.
 Special procedures required for sole source procurement.
 For exemption from competitive processes, the requesting agency shall submit to the director justification that the procurement meets the definition of sole source procurement.
 Use of a sole source procurement does not relieve the department or an agency from negotiating a fair and reasonable price, investigating the vendor's qualifications and any other data pertinent to the procurement, and thoroughly documenting the action.
 The agency initiating the procurement shall maintain in a file attached to the order the justification and response from the director.
 The justification, response, and order shall be available for public inspection.

-[ARC 0952C, IAB 8/21/13, effective 9/25/13; ARC 2036C, IAB 6/10/15, effective 7/15/15; ARC 3676C, IAB 3/14/18, effective 4/18/18; ARC 4097C, IAB 10/24/18, effective 11/28/18]
+[ARC 0952C, IAB 8/21/13, effective 9/25/13; ARC 2036C, IAB 6/10/15, effective 7/15/15; ARC 3676C, IAB 3/14/18, effective 4/18/18; ARC 4097C, IAB 10/24/18, effective 11/28/18; ARC 4845C, IAB 1/1/20, effective 2/5/20]